TheVerin/Clearcode/README.md

     - in command prompt write and execute: scrapy crawl urls -o urls.json

    Then you can use site_map() :)
+   Right now your website is given there.
+If you want to see map of it just run site_map('https://clearcode.pl').
+   But be patient, whole process is quite slow :)

    If you want to map another site you have to do all steps from list above.